GGP1/kure/README.md

 Kure uses the [Argon2](https://github.com/P-H-C/phc-winner-argon2/blob/master/argon2-specs.pdf) password hashing function with the **id** version, which utilizes a **32 byte salt** along with the master password and three parameters: *memory*, *iterations* and *threads*.
 These parameters can modified by the user on registration/restoration.
 The final key is **256-bit** long.

-> When encrypting a record, the salt used by Argon2 is randomly generated and appended to the ciphertext, everytime the record is decrypted, the salt is extracted from the end of the ciphertext and used to derive the key.
+When encrypting a record, the salt used by Argon2 is randomly generated and appended to the ciphertext, everytime the record is decrypted, the salt is extracted from the end of the ciphertext and used to derive the key.

 Every record is encrypted using a **unique** password, protecting the user against precomputation attacks, such as rainbow tables.

 The Argon2id variant with 1 iteration and maximum available memory is recommended as a default setting for all environments.
 This setting is secure against side-channel attacks and maximizes adversarial costs on dedicated bruteforce hardware.

-If one of the devices that will handle the database has 1GB of memory or less, we recommend setting the *memory* value to the half of that device RAM availability.
+> If one of the devices that will handle the database has 1GB of memory or less, we recommend setting the *memory* value to the half of that device RAM availability.
 Otherwise, default values should be fine.

-### Key file

-Key files are a [two-factor authentication](#two-factor-authentication) method for the database, where the user is required not only to provide the correct password but also the path to the key file, which contains a **key** that is **combined with the password** to encrypt the records.
-Using a key file is **optional** as well as specifying the path to it in the configuration file (if it isn't specified, it will be requested every time you try to access the database).

-> The key file should be as safe as possible and with a limited access.

 ### Memory security

 Kure encrypts and keeps the master key **in-memory** in a **protected buffer**.
 When the key is required for an operation, it's **decrypted** and sent into the key derivation function.
 Right after this, the protected buffer is **destroyed**.

-> The *"master key"* is the key that is made of the master password, and optionally, the key file.
+> The library used to perform this operations is called  [memguard](https://github.com/awnumar/memguard).
+Here are two interesting articles from its author talking about [memory security](https://spacetime.dev/memory-security-go) and [encrypting secrets in memory](https://spacetime.dev/encrypting-secrets-in-memory).

 This makes it secure even when the user is into a session and the password resides in the memory.

-It's important to mention that **password comparisons are done in constant time** to avoid side-channel attacks and that **additional sensitive information is wiped after being used** as well.
-The library used to perform this operations is called  [memguard](https://github.com/awnumar/memguard).
-Here are two interesting articles from its author talking about [memory security](https://spacetime.dev/memory-security-go) and [encrypting secrets in memory](https://spacetime.dev/encrypting-secrets-in-memory).
+Finally, it's important to mention that **password comparisons are done in constant time** to avoid side-channel attacks and that **additional sensitive information is wiped after being used** as well.

 ### Encryption